 Tucked away down the street from bustling King Street, The Erko is a tried-and-true local's joint.
 And you can immediately see why, with plenty of furry friends roaming around, a hot contest around the pool table, plenty of beer garden space, craft beer taps aplenty and a friendly crew behind the bar.
 Food is definitely a drawcard too, with a classic pub menu meats American eats, 'Smokehouse Sundays' and a hot wing challenge if you fancy yourself against some serious heat.

 Who doesn’t love a good multi-storey pub vibe in the heart of Darlinghurst?
 If you’re looking for something a little swanky (thanks to a huge refurb a few years back), East Village offers you no less than three tempting options.
 Head down the stairs for a glass of vino in the classy wine bar, keep it cool at the luxe Athletics Club mid-level, or climb your way to the top and devour a delicious meal on the rooftop terrace (easily one of Sydney's greatest rooftop spots).

-Over the bridge (but not so far away), the recently renovated Newport (previously The Newport Arms) offers incredible waterfront views and a modern Australian menu in a sweet, trendy setting.
-Merivale have done an incredible job retaining the best parts of this much-loved Northern Beaches pub, whilst injecting new life into its aging décor.
+Over the bridge (but not so far away), The Newport (previously The Newport Arms) offers incredible waterfront views and a modern Australian menu in a sweet, trendy setting.
+Merivale has done an incredible job retaining the best parts of this much-loved Northern Beaches pub, whilst injecting new life into its aging decor.
 As we’ve come to expect from Merivale, the menu consists of local fresh produce with innovative twists and zesty cocktails to enjoy amidst a cool and contemporary atmosphere.